Ankita6332/DL_Licenseplaterecognition/README.md

 0.99887323
 ```

-You can download all our trained yoloV3 weights and models from this follow [link](https://drive.google.com/drive/u/2/folders/1Q9HEYx6YM2bC7DRuibrJ9bfikR79Sveh).

 ## Transfer Learning
 We have used the weights that were trained on the Belgium cars dataset to predict the license plates of California.
 The model performed decently with at least 60-70% accuracy.

 ## Conclusion
-We are satisfied with the result we were able to achieve with the detection and identification of the license plate numbers.

 We have identified the following inferences.
 1. Training the DarkNet was nearly impossible when we ran just on CPU.
 Training it on GPU enabled box wig th CUDA gave us at least 500x speed.